Mechanical Engineering

 The graduates of Mechanical Engineering will be able to

-• PEO2: Apply the mathematical and scientific concepts necessary to formulate, solve and analyze engineering problems.
+• PEO1: Apply the mathematical and scientific concepts necessary to formulate, solve and analyze engineering problems.

-• PEO3:: Work as part of teams on multidisciplinary projects.
+• PEO3: Work in teams on multidisciplinary projects.

 Program Outcomes (POs)